/images/resources/code-examples/code-examples-token-procedure.png

 Configuration

-The plugin needs to be configured and assigned.
-This plugin does not have any settings.
-The Documentation describes how to set it up.
+You need to configure the Curity Identity Server to activate the plugin.
+The Documentation describes how to set start using plugins.
 This plugin should be assigned to the Token OAuth Token Exchange flow on a oauth-token endpoint.
+The plugin itself does not have any settings.

 Capability